thradams/thradams.github.io/lounge/vlas.md

 };
 ```

-Problem 3 - people don't use this
+Problem 3 - people don't use this for dynamic arrays
 ```c

  /*existing  code is like this*/